-Article 24a - invalidation of examination

-(Art.
-7.12 and 7.12b WHW)
+Article 24a - invalidation of examination (Art.
+7.12 and 7.12b WHW) FSC right of approval, BoS advisory powers

 The Board of Examiners is authorised to declare invalid an examination or part thereof if a proper assessment of the knowledge, insight and skills of the student has not proved reasonably possible based on the examination or the part thereof.
 The Board of Examiners may draw up further rules for this.